-OW that camp time is approaching, it might not be amiss to caution the unwary, hence here is a little free advice for the rookie at camp:
+'OW that camp time is approaching, it might not be amiss to caution the unwary, hence here is a little free advice for the rookie at camp:

 - 1. A skirmish line does NOT come in balls. - 2.
-The reveille gun report is NOT filed at Regimental Headquarters. - 2.
+The reveille gun report is NOT filed at Regimental Headquar- - 2.
 Chevron polish is NOT issued at the supply tent. - 4.
 Sgt.
-Domes will NOT issue you a pistol bayonet. - 5.
-Supply sergeants will NO LONGER issue red lamp oil! - 6.
+Domes will NOT issue you a pistol bayonet. - sergeants will 5.
+Supply LONGER issue red lamp oil! - 6.
 Muzzle velocity does NOT come in bottles. - 7.
 Windage is NO LONGER put in cans. - 8.
 When sent for two yards of elevation, go a roundabout way to your tent and go to sleep!